persalys/persalys/python/doc/user_manual/graphical_interface/probabilistic_analysis/user_manual_probabilistic_analysis.rst

   .. image:: /user_manual/graphical_interface/probabilistic_analysis/centralTendencyScatter.png
       :align: center

-  The user can configure the scatter plot with the graphic configuration (below the study tree).
+  The user can configure the scatter plot with the graphic settings (below the study tree).

   .. image:: /user_manual/graphical_interface/deterministic_analysis/designOfExperimentScatterConfig.png
       :align: center

   The user can define:
     - The Title of the graph, expected to be a string;
     - The variable plotted on the X-axis, by default the first input;
     - The variable plotted on the Y-axis, by default the first output.

   It has two tabs, **X-axis** and **Y-axis** where the user can define:
     - The axis Title, expected to be a string;